cgtm/weatherapp/README.md

 * put together a 'build' script that minifies/autoprefixes / strips out unused stuff / and parcels up to a 'static' folder
 * have a nicer mobile view of details than just hiding stuff that doesn't fit
 * auto deploy after git push to remote host
+* proper cross&ndash;browser testing
+* transpiling down to es3 to get ie8 to work